ax-llm/ax/src/docs/src/content/docs/start/llms.md

 description: Using various LLMs
 ---

-Ax supports all the top LLM providers and models along with their advanced capabilities like function calling, multi-modal, streaming, json, etc.
+Ax supports all the top LLM providers and models, along with their advanced capabilities, such as function calling, multi-modal, streaming, and JSON.

-Our defaults including default models are picked to ensure solid agent performance.
+Our defaults, including default models, are selected to ensure solid agent performance.

 ## OpenAI